acroucher/PyTOUGH/README.md

 # More information:

-For more detailed information on PyTOUGH, consult the [user guide](https://github.com/acroucher/PyTOUGH/blob/master/doc/PyTOUGH-guide.pdf) (PDF format) and the PyTOUGH [wiki](https://github.com/acroucher/PyTOUGH/wiki/), which has links to published articles on PyTOUGH.
+For more detailed information on PyTOUGH, consult the [user guide](https://pytough.readthedocs.io) (html, or you can download PDF or Epub versions) and the PyTOUGH [wiki](https://github.com/acroucher/PyTOUGH/wiki/), which has links to published articles on PyTOUGH.

 # What's new in PyTOUGH?

-The latest stable version is 1.5.7, which has:
+The latest stable version is 1.6.0, which has:

-* support for exporting source networks (e.g. reinjection) to Waiwera JSON input
+* easy installation via `pip`

-* support for exporting unlimited number of time steps to Waiwera JSON input
+* online user guide at [Read the Docs](https://pytough.readthedocs.io)

-* a bugfix for parsing TOUGHREACT-OMP listing files
+* updated Python packaging using a `pyproject.toml` file